What is eligibility recertification?

-If you are a consumer that receives the phone discounts (Lifeline and TAP) on your phone bill, you may periodically be contacted by your telephone provider to sign a certification stating, under penalty of perjury, that you are still eligible for the discount.
-The provider will ask you to either provide proof of your participation in a qualifying public assistance program or for proof that your income is below 135% of the Federal Poverty Guidelines.
+If you receive the phone discounts (Lifeline and TAP) on your phone bill you will be contacted annually by your telephone provider to sign a certification stating, under penalty of perjury, that you are a current participant in a qualifying public assistance program, or that your income is below 135% of the Federal Poverty Guidelines.

-Why are carriers asking for proof that I am eligible for the phone discounts?
+Why are carriers asking me to certify that I am eligible for the phone discounts?

-Carriers are required by state and federal law to confirm that a certain percentage of their customers receiving these phone discounts are still eligible for the discount.
-They are required to obtain proof from those customers that they are eligible.
-If they do not receive proof within 60 days of sending out the initial request to the customer, they must remove the phone discount from that customer's bill.
+Carriers are required by state and federal law to confirm annually that customers who receive these phone discounts continue to be eligible.
+If the carrier does not receive the appropriate certification from a customer, they must remove the phone discount from that customer's bill.
 Carriers must provide 30 days’ notice to the customer prior to de-enrollment.

-What if I do not provide proof of my eligibility within the 60 day deadline?
+What if I do not provide a signed certification of my eligibility within the 30 day deadline?

 What if I have a complaint or questions about this process?

-The Minnesota Department of Commerce is required to investigate any complaint against a carrier regarding the phone discount program, and is also available for questions.
-You may contact us at 651-297-3375 firstname.lastname@example.org.
+The Minnesota Department of Commerce will investigate any complaint against a provider regarding the phone discount programs, and is also available to answer questions.
+You may contact us at 651-539-1876 or firstname.lastname@example.org.